 Noticeably absent from the native tree list for Allen, Texas, is the live oak (Q. virginiana), which is the most popular choice of builders and landscapers across North Texas, or the silver leaf maple (Acer succharinum), another tree often found in front yards.
 These trees are prime examples of the importance of selecting native trees.
 At the slightest hint of ice or snow, streets lined with beautiful arching live oaks become piles of snapped branches bordered by shattered trunks.
 Live oaks are coastal trees that never lose their leaves, and the added weight of ice or snow literally destroys them.
 The bigger they are, the harder they fall, crushing houses, cars, blocking roadways, and snapping power lines.
 The danger with silver leaf maples is more insidious.
-These trees will grow for up to thirty years, but the shortened winter season in north Texas do not allow a long enough period of recovery for the long summers.
+These trees will grow for up to thirty years, but the shortened winter seasons in north Texas do not allow a long enough period of recovery for the long summers.
 They invariably rot from within and will never reach full size or maturity.

 The Bradford pear (Pyrus calleryana) also deserves special mention.
 Prized for their lollypop shape and snowy flowers, this ornamental tree imported from China is a great gift for your enemies.
 Unless carefully pruned from a small size, it will develop rot in the center where the branches divide, drawing ants and eventually splitting the tree.
 I have never seen one live beyond thirty years.
 They quickly outgrow their cute lollypop shape and transform into a top heavy vee that sheds large branches with zero provocation.
 This tree is such a hazard I recommend cutting them to the ground and replacing them immediately, since the cost of removing them increases with size.
 Furthermore, they have become an invasive species in some parts of the US.* Along with live oaks, they are the most common tree choice of builders in this area.